 The other reality of Google Ads is that the moment you stop paying, the traffic stops.
 There is no residual benefit.
 You are essentially renting visibility on Google rather than building something you own.
 Turn off the budget on a Friday, and by Monday your phone goes silent.

-Most small businesses on Long Island spend between $1,000 and $3,000 per month on Google Ads, including both the ad spend and management fees.
-Over twelve months, that adds up to $12,000 to $36,000 per year.
-And at the end of that year, you have zero assets to show for it.
+Most small businesses on Long Island invest steadily in Google Ads month after month, including both the ad spend and management fees.
+Over twelve months, that is a meaningful annual investment.
+And at the end of that year, you have zero owned assets to show for it.
 No rankings, no organic traffic, no authority.
 If you stop spending, you are back to square one.

 That does not mean Google Ads is a bad investment.
 For many businesses, the leads generated more than cover the cost.
 But it is critical to understand that you are paying for a faucet, not a well.
 The water only flows when the money flows.